 Those are the first sentences of this book on the analysis of musical form.
 Tenney’s theory is grounded in auditory perception, drawing on Gestalt psychology but extending its principles by analogy from the spatial dimensions of visual perception to the domain of time in music.
 Tenney’s name for a perceived musical form is the temporal gestalt-unit (or TG).
 TGs are perceptually grouped or divided into larger or smaller units according to principles that parallel those in Gestalt theories of visual perception; broadly speaking, they are grouped by similarity and proximity, and are separated by difference and distance.
 Element, clang and sequence are the terms used to describe TGs at the first three hierarchical levels of perceptual organisation.
 An element is the TG at the lowest level, and is that which is not perceived as being composed of smaller temporal units.
-The book is available only via Frog Peak Music, but there are a couple of publicly available papers on the same subject, such as this one co-authored with Larry Polansky: Temporal Gestalt Perception in Music (PDF).
+The book is available via Frog Peak Music, and there are a couple of publicly available papers on the same subject, such as one co-authored with Larry Polansky: Temporal Gestalt Perception in Music (PDF).

 Simon Scott (2012) Below Sea Level

 The special edition of Simon Scott’s album, Below Sea Level, came with a little book that collects together writing, drawings and photographs in a study on the East Anglian fens that provided both the inspiration and the source of sounds for the album.
 I particularly like the small-format of the hardback book, which is similar to that of the classic Ladybird series of books for children.
-I still cherish my copy of the Ladybird book of Dinosaurs, which opens with a painted scene of volcanoes by a tempestuous sea, accompanied by the words “In the beginning, the world must have looked like this” (notice the deliberate use of a biblical phrase to introduce the science of evolution).
+I still cherish my copy of the Ladybird book of Dinosaurs, which opens with a painted scene of volcanoes by a tempestuous sea, accompanied by the words “In the beginning, the world must have looked like this” (notice the use of a biblical phrase to introduce the science of evolution).
 Scott’s book shares the same sense of joy in learning that the Ladybird books engendered, being authoritative yet accessible.
-The special edition of the album also came with this original drawing of a pike:
+The special edition of the album also came with this beautiful original drawing of a pike: